ajorgensen/vim-markdown-toc/README.md

 # markdown-toc.vim

-Every wanted to have a sweet table of contents for your markdown file but didn't want to deal with the pain of generating it yourself?
+Have you ever wanted to have a sweet table of contents for your markdown file but didn't want to deal with the pain of generating it yourself?
 Well now you dont have to.

 1. [Usage](#usage)
 2. [Configuration](#configuration)